 Rapid-acting insulin can help with meals because it starts working almost immediately, giving the body the insulin it needs to process glucose from food.

-However, to maximize your benefits, it is important to follow these steps:
+However, to maximize your benefits, it is essential to follow these steps:

 Follow dosing instructions

-To ensure that you get the expected benefits of rapid-acting insulin, it is essential to know exactly when to use it and how to calculate doses correctly.
+To ensure that you get the expected benefits of rapid-acting insulin, it is essential to know precisely when to use it and how to calculate doses correctly.

 Most people with diabetes have two options for determining the dose:

-Because rapid-acting insulin works much faster than traditional insulin, which is typically taken 30 minutes before a meal, timing is of the essence.
+Because rapid-acting insulin works much faster than traditional insulin, typically taken 30 minutes before a meal, timing is of the essence.

-If you take it earlier, you risk having a low blood sugar episode before eating.
+You risk having a low blood sugar episode before eating if you take it earlier.

-Just because insulin can be given to match the amount of carbohydrates in your meal does not mean that you should eat as many carbohydrates as you want.
+Just because insulin can be given to match the number of carbohydrates in your meal does not mean that you should eat as many carbohydrates as you want.

-Excess carbohydrates and excess insulin lead to weight gain, which can undermine diabetes control.
+Excess carbohydrates and excess insulin lead to weight gain, undermining diabetes control.

-When using rapid-acting insulin, it is important to understand that if you are hungry and want to eat again in a few hours, you may still have insulin in your blood.
+When using rapid-acting insulin, it is essential to understand that if you are hungry and want to eat again in a few hours, you may still have insulin in your blood.